my1396/Econ-Study/_posts/2025-04-06-Mac-Alfred.md

 **Snippet setting**

-- Uncheck “Word based”:
+- **Uncheck “Word based”**

-  When it’s a single word, the snippet search sees the : as part of the word, and so searching “whiskey” would return no results.
+  When the "Word based" is enabled, the snippet search sees the `:` as part of the word, and so searching “whiskey” would return no results.

   Unchecking “Word based” makes it act more like a fuzzy search.

 - When creating a new snippet, use the `prefix` option, e.g., `::`, so that you can batch change later.